 By Marlon Knapp

-Of course, if you know in advance you’re going to have the good folks at your local shop take a look at your firearm, do everyone a favor and bring it into the store unloaded in its case.
+Of course, if you know in advance you’re going to have the good folks at your local shop take a look at your firearm, please do everyone a favor and bring it into the store unloaded and in its case.
+If you absolutely can’t bring it unloaded, do a couple of other things before reaching for that loaded pistol.

-We love what we do and the people with whom we get to interact.
+We love what we do and the people with whom we get to interact every day.
 With your cooperation, we will be able to continue to enjoy our job and more importantly our lives.
+Be careful out there.

-Marlon is owner of Knapp Weaponry in Wichita, Kansas.
+Marlon Knapp (not pictured above) is the owner of Knapp Weaponry in Wichita, Kansas.
 He discovered the shooting sports and firearms at the ripe old age of four, thanks in part to his Uncle Rich, a Nebraska State Highway Patrolman, and Nebraska Game Warden.
 Marlon is former military, and current NRA and Kansas certified firearms instructor.